 Local Deliveries (JHB & PTA) orders may be delivered on the same day if placed early enough (before 9AM) and are often delivered within 1 working day.

-Major Centres take between 1-2 working days for delivery.
+Major Centers take between 1-2 working days for delivery.

-Regional Centres take between 2-5 working days for delivery.
+Regional Centers take between 2-5 working days for delivery.